Capras/Competencies/competencies.md

 ##### Personal proof of concept for GIT:

-      ​[Github Profile](https://github.com/krystin987) demonstrates 18 months of activity with 541 contributions in the past year through mac OS CLI.
+> [Github Profile](https://github.com/krystin987) demonstrates 18 months of activity with 541 contributions in the past year through mac OS CLI.

 ---